the-red-feather/thesis/P1/two-pages.md

 not merely to offer suggestions, but also aims to fully deliver a prototype.

+Technical -> Wasm

-I want to explore three potential improvements over VPL's like FME / Grasshopper / houdini.
+Ergonomic -> I want to explore three potential improvements over VPL's like FME / Grasshopper / houdini.

 The research will be focussed in two aspects, one technical aspect, and one ergonomic / design aspect.
 The application will be successful if the right balance between technical and ergonomical aspects can be found.

 # Research Question

-_"How to create a web-geo-vpl?"_
+_"...
+How to create a web-geo-VPL? ..."_

 ## sub questions